ianturner88/vanilla-js-qwixx/README.md

 # April 10:

-The dice object has been re-factored for both simplicity and readability.
+The dice object has been re-factored for both simplicity, readability, and maintainability.
 The number of lines attributed to the dice object has been halved.
+Previously, there were two separate functions for when each player rolled the dice.
+Now, a single more general function has been constructed for when either player rolls the dice.

-The querySelectors were moved to a different page.
+Also, the querySelectors were moved to a different page and stored in arrays.
+The arrays with the querySelectors are exported.

 # April 4: